-Dr. Benjamin Nicholson and Dr. Jason So are proud to offer state-of-the-art retinal care for the patients of southwest Michigan and Indiana.
+Dr. Benjamin Nicholson is proud to offer state-of-the-art retinal care for the patients of southwest Michigan and Indiana.
 Our specialists diagnose and treat a variety of diseases including age-related macular degeneration, diabetic retinopathy, macular holes, retinal tears and detachments, and inflammatory eye conditions using the most advanced techniques and diagnostic testing available.
-Dr. Rocke and Dr. Nicholson offer laser treatment for a variety of retinal conditions and a full range of injection services, including all FDA approved intraocular injectables.
+Dr. Nicholson offers laser treatment for a variety of retinal conditions and a full range of injection services, including all FDA approved intraocular injectables.
 Retinal care is offered at three convenient locations including St. Joseph, Niles, and Mishawaka.

 Diabetic Retinopathy